Actindo-AG/Documentation/BigCommerce/UserInterface/01a_Connections.md

 # CONNECTIONS (BigCommerce)

 The CONNECTIONS tab offers an overview of all connections created for *Omni-Channel*.
-It also allows configuring the connections.
+It also allows configuring these connections.

 *Omni-Channel > Settings > Tab CONNECTIONS*